 Journal Level Metrics

-Impact Factor , which measures the citation impact of academic journals, the number of articles published per year, and annual citations to various journals.
+The following resources provide basic statistics such as, Impact Factor , which measures the citation impact of academic journals, the number of articles published per year, and annual citations to various journals.

 Provides both h5-index and h5-median, for top 100 journals by different disciplines and language of publication.